 In addition to base salaries, our named executive officers are eligible to receive annual performance-based cash incentives, which are designed to motivate our executives to achieve defined annual corporate goals.
 The annual performance-based cash incentive each named executive officer was eligible to receive in 2018 was generally based on each named executive officer's target bonus, which may be adjusted by a weighted achievement score determined by the Compensation Committee based on overall achievement of the annual corporate goals and each named executive officer's achievement of his or her individual goals.
-In 2018, achievement of the corporate goals accounted for 80% of the overall adjustment to each named executive officer's target bonus for which he or she was eligible and achievement of each named executive officer's individual goals accounted for 20% of the overall adjustment to each named executive officer's target bonus.
+In 2018, achievement of the corporate goals accounted for 80% of the overall adjustment to each named executive officer's target bonus for which he or she was eligible and achievement of each named executive officer's target bonus.
 At the beginning of each year, the Compensation Committee establishes the annual corporate goals.
 There is no minimum bonus percentage or amount established for the named executive officers and, as a result, the bonus amounts vary from year to year based on corporate and individual performance.